 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

 Biological Activity for Bifemelane hydrochloride

-Antidepressant MAO inhibitor.
-Reverses catalepsy induced by tetrabenazine in mice and increases locomotor activity in MPTP-treated marmosets.
+Bifemelane hydrochloride is an antidepressant MAO inhibitor.
+Reverses catalepsy induced by Tetrabenazine (Cat.
+No. 2175) in mice and increases locomotor activity in MPTP-treated marmosets.

 |Storage||Desiccate at RT|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 |Solvent||Max Conc. mg/mL||Max Conc. mM|